kovidgoyal/calibre/manual/faq.rst

       that prevent 64-bit |app| from working properly.
 If you are using the 64-bit version of |app| try switching to the 32-bit version.

+    * If the crashes happen specifically when you are using a file open dialog, like clicking on the Add Books button or the Save to Disk button, then you may have an issue with the windows file open dialogs on your computer.
+You can tell calibre to use its own file open dialogs by setting the environment variable ``CALIBRE_NO_NATIVE_FILEDIALOGS=1``.
+      See `How to set environment variables in windows <http://www.computerhope.com/issues/ch000549.htm>`_.

 If none of the above apply to you, then there is some other program on your computer that is interfering with |app|.
 First reboot your computer in safe mode, to have as few running programs as possible, and see if the crashes still